 Find out How an Eminent Domain Attorney Can Protect Your Rights as a Commercial Tenant

 Whether you are a property owner or a tenant, you should ensure that your rights are protected in the event that eminent domain affects you.
-At the law firm of Sever Storey, our condemnation attorneys represent landowners throughout the United States, including in Indiana, Illinois, Ohio, North Carolina, and Kentucky.
+At the law firm of Sever Walker Padgitt, our condemnation attorneys represent landowners throughout the United States, including in Indiana, Illinois, Ohio, North Carolina, and Kentucky.
 Please call us today at (888) 318-3761 to discuss your situation.